 This is how they manage to make the Surajkund Mela a unique affair each year!
 While Jharkhand was the Theme State of the 31st Surajkund Mela 2017, Telangana wore that crown in the 30th Surajkund Mela 2016.

-The Theme State for the 32nd Surajkund Mela 2018 is Uttar Pradesh.
+The Theme State for the 33rd Surajkund Mela 2019 is Maharasthra.
 A treat for visitors, people will get to see another set of rich culture, traditions, and exclusive artefacts made by the artisans of that state in the most vivid craft festivals of India.

 Looking To Book A Holiday Package?